About Us

 The mission of the “Institute of Liberal Politics” is the strengthening of liberal democratic institutions and rule of law, through evidence-based policymaking, non-formal education, alternative expertise, and assisting vulnerable groups, state and local self-governance institutions, mass media institutions and other beneficiaries, establishing a dialogue between the state and society.

-The “Institute of Liberal Politics” non-governmental organization (NGO) was established in 2018 in Yerevan, but the geography includes the whole area of Armenia and Artsakh.
+The “Institute of Liberal Politics” non-governmental organization (NGO) was established in 2018 in Yerevan, but the geography includes the whole area of Armenia.

 Since its establishment Institute has implemented various projects aimed at strengthening liberal democratic institutions and rule of law: combating disinformation and hate speech, raising media literacy, and discussing prospects of Armenia-EU relations, democratic reforms in Armenia, development of local self-governance, raising the participation of women and improving their skills, improving entrepreneurial skills, etc.